cloudforet-io/console-api/README.md

 - Install nodejs and NPM
 - Go to the project's root folder from your terminal and run `npm install`
 - Run `npm run temp` on your local machine.
-- Going to [http://localhost:3000](http://localhost:3000/api/check) will render an empty dashboard skeleton in the client-side using ReactJS.
-Clicking on one of the dashboard options on the left pane displays the original dashboards from AdminLTE.
+- Going to [http://localhost:3000](http://localhost:3000/api/check) will render an empty dashboard with message.

-You are ready to use this WCB as backend if you see this message
+  You are ready to use this WCB as backend if you see this message on your browser.

 ```html
 {"system_status":"UP"}